Revealed: Coastguard failings in run up to Channel migrant drowning disaster

 The revelations came as charity campaigners warned it was only a matter of time before there were similar deaths in the Channel unless the government created safe routes.

-Those on board made more than twenty distress calls between 03:40 and 07:30 at sunrise.
-At around 14:00 the rescue services arrived at the scene and all but two of the group had drowned or died of exposure.
+Those on board made more than 20 distress calls between 3.40am and 7.30am at sunrise.
+At around 2.00pm the rescue services arrived at the scene and all but two of the group had drowned or died of exposure.

-On the night of 24 November 2021, The Independent understands ten members of the coastguard were in the control room in Dover handling calls.
+On the night of 24 November 2021, The Independent understands 10 members of the coastguard were in the control room in Dover handling calls.

 A maritime tactical commander was in charge, with search mission coordinators deciphering locations of small boats, tides and weather conditions.

-At around 02:45, an email exchange between the French and British authorities shows that the British coastguard apparently attempted to call one of the passengers but received a French dial tone.
+At around 2:45am, an email exchange between the French and British authorities showed that the British coastguard apparently attempted to call one of the passengers but received a French dial tone.
 They were said to have concluded that the boat was not their responsibility, because it was likely still in French waters.

-Martin is now involved with the ongoing marine accident investigation, and has provided lawyers with extensive evidence to show the French and British coastguards were aware of the mayday calls, but there was a time lag of twelve hours between the first distress call and a rescue vessel arriving at the scene.
+Mr Martin is now involved with the ongoing marine accident investigation, and has provided lawyers with extensive evidence to show the French and British coastguards were aware of the mayday calls, but there was a time lag of 12 hours between the first distress call and a rescue vessel arriving at the scene.

-“It was incredibly distressing watching what was going on, and seeing no-one responding,” he said.
+“It was incredibly distressing watching what was going on, and seeing no one responding,” he said.
 “We were saying ‘What the hell is going on here?
 How have we been notified there are people in the water but no operation has been launched?’

 “They [the French and British coastguards] shouldn’t have been arguing over who responds, when there are clearly people drowning.
 It still – a year on – makes me furious.”

-“There will be another mass casualty event in the Channel, without a doubt,” Martin added.
+“There will be another mass casualty event in the Channel, without a doubt,” Mr Martin added.
 “Tragedies like this are a ‘when’ not an ‘if’ question.
 Incidents will continue to happen unless this government acts to create safe passages.
 We need wholesale change in how this is handled.”

 Search and rescue expert Matthew Schanck said capacity and inappropriate vessels are the main issues that need to be resolved for the UK coastguard to work more effectively.